DJ-1701/GenerateWallpaper/README.md

 Go to Computer Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) -> Logon, and then click on the PowerShell Scripts tab, press Add, and for the script name type in the full path you stored the Update Wallpapers script (i.e. `\\FQDN\netlogon\Boot Info.ps1`).

+Go to Computer Configuration -> Policies -> Administrative Templates -> Control Panel -> Personalization -> Force a specific default lock screen and logon image, and enable the policy, specifying the location as:

+`C:\Windows\System32\oobe\info\backgrounds\backgroundDefault.jpg`

 ## Logon Info (Logon Info.ps1)

 Edit the section after '$TextLabel ="' to change the text which is saved on the wallpaper.